apache/flink-cdc/README.md

 ### Code Contribute

-1. Left comment under the issue that you want to take
+1. Leave a comment under the issue that you want to take
 2. Fork Flink CDC project to your GitHub repositories
 3. Clone and compile your Flink CDC project
 ```bash